 An antecedent transaction is one made by the company which is at risk of being challenged and overturned following the company being placed into insolvency.

 If a company stops trading and goes into liquidation, the directors must not carry out any transactions that undermine the position of its creditor.
 For example, by making a preferential payment to one creditor over another or selling an asset for less than it’s worth, thereby diminishing the return for any creditors.

 This also includes not paying shareholders dividends, as this is only lawful when there are sufficient distributable profits.

 Another common type of antecedent transaction is one that’s ‘undervalue’.
-A transaction is generally considered to be undervalue if the company makes a gift to a person or enters into a transaction without getting anything for it — or if the company receives remuneration that’s significantly less than the actual value of the transaction should be.
+A transaction is generally considered to be undervalued if the company makes a gift to a person or enters into a transaction without getting anything for it.
+Or if the company receives remuneration that’s significantly less than the actual value of the transaction should be.

 Section 238(1) of the Insolvency Act 1986 states that where a company goes into liquidation, and within the relevant time (two years before the date of liquidation) entered into this type of transaction, the liquidator can apply to the court for an order either reversing the transaction or seeking recovery of the company’s losses from the directors.

 What’s the main reason for an overdrawn director’s loan?